platformatic/platformatic/docs/guides/jwt-keycloak.md

 ![Create Realm](./keycloak-images/create_realm_2.png)

-Now click on the "Clients" tab and click on "Create Client" (clients are applications that can authenticate with Keycloak.
+Now click on the "Clients" tab and click on "Create Client" (clients are applications that can authenticate with Keycloak).

 ![Create Client](./keycloak-images/create_client.png)